rackerlabs/design-system/_docs/resources/design-resources.md

 latest version of the Sketch template, sync the shared OneDrive folder to your computer.

-### Syncing a Shared OneDrive folder
+### Syncing a shared OneDrive folder

 -   **Make sure that your version of OneDrive was downloaded from the Managed Software Center.** Rackspace has built an update to the program that enables  syncing shared folders.
 Downloading from another source will not work.
-If your computer does not have the Managed Software Center installed on it, you'll need to go to O'Fixies to install it.
+If your computer does not have the Managed Software Center installed on it, you'll need to go to O'Fixies to get it installed.

 <<<<<<#div class="hxRow" markdown="1">
 {%- column left:"hxCol-md-4" -%}

--   Visit the link above and click the "Sync" button.
+-   Visit the link above and click the Sync button.

 {%- endcolumn -%}